Notice to Employees

 Schedule Changes Sometimes the needs of the event require us to change already confirmed shifts.
 We will give you at least 24 hours notice of any shift changes.
 You will be paid for the shift if we cancel it less than 24 hours before the scheduled start of the confirmed shift.

 Be There!
 Many of our events have relatively small teams, and each scheduled person is important.
 You must give EPS 24 hours notice if you will not be able to fill a shift you have already confirmed.
-If you do not show up for a scheduled shift that you have already confirmed, we will not hire you for other events.
-There is no grace period for "no shows".
+If you do not show up for a confirmed scheduled shift, we will not hire you for other events.
+There is no grace period for no-shows.

-Arrive early at the job site to have time to park, etc., be properly attire, and be ready with tool or whatever in hand at your scheduled start time.
-You can sign up to 15 minutes before the sheduled start of your shift.
+Arrive early at the job site to have time to park, be properly attired, and be ready with tools in hand at your scheduled start time.
+You can sign in up to 15 minutes before the scheduled start of your shift.
 We work in teams.
 Arriving late or starting early on your own disrupts the team.

 Venue Access Some of our event venues have strict security policies.
+Venues are federal facilities, and federal (rather than state or local) laws apply.
+Absolutely no drugs are allowed on site, including but not limited to medically prescribed marijuana.
 Government issued ID may be required to enter a venue, and you may need to wear your ID in such a way that it shows at all times.
-Weapons are not permitted, neither on your person nor in your vehicle, leave them at home.
-Tools are permitted if required for your job.
-Persons and vehicles are subject to search at many venues.
+Weapons are not permitted, either on your person or in your vehicle.
+Leave them at home.
+Tools are permitted, if required for your job.
+Persons and vehicles are subject to search.

 Safety First Safety is your first priority in doing your job effectively.

-No Smoking Smoking is not permitted on EPS controlled venues.
-SF Police Code Article 1, Sec 55 cites it is unlawful to smoke, carry or possess a lighted cigar, cigarette, or pipe, or to smoke tobacco or any other similar substance in any form, or to ignite any match or mechanical lighter on or in any wharf, pier, dock bulkhead, or marine facility.
-SF Health Code Article 19N states that the use of electronic cigarettes is prohibited wherever smoking of tobacco products is prohibited by law.
+No Smoking Smoking is not permitted in EPS controlled venues.
+San Francisco Police Code Article 1, Section 55 states it is unlawful to smoke, carry or posses a lighted cigar, cigarette, or pipe, or to smoke tobacco or any other similar substance in any form, or to ignite any match or mechanical lighter on or in any wharf, pier, dock bulkhead, or marine facility.
+SF Health Code Article 19N states that the use of electronic cigarettes is prohibited wherever smoking tobacco products are prohibited by law.

-Personal cellular phones are not to be used for personal business while signed in, except during 15 minute breaks and meal breaks.
+While signed in, personal cellular phones are not to be used for personal business, including calls, sending or reading emails, or sending or reading text messages, except during 15 minute breaks and meal breaks.
 If there is an emergency, handle the emergency and notify your supervisor as soon as possible.

 Social Media Policy Workers are legally liable for anything written or presented online.
-Workes can be disciplined for commentary, content or images that are defmatory, pornographic proprietary, harassing, libelous, reveal security equipment or procedures, or that can create a hostile work environment.
+Workers can be disciplined for commentary, content or images that are defamatory, pornographic, proprietary, harassing, libelous, reveal security equipment or procedures, or that can create a hostile work environment.